 “Everything started with.. me, falling in love with Music”

-Who are you?
-I’m a clarinettist, a musician.
+Who am I?
+I’m a clarinettist—a musician.

 But what is a musician, and why is it important to share and spread music?